 That's no surprise, it's what has led us to numerous financial collapses over the years, and it's why every president loves to talk about how great the economy is doing under them, even if they 1. aren't actually the person responsible for the economic growth or 2. aren't ensuring that that growth is sustainable.

-There's a 2013 episode of This American Life that does an incredibly in depth look at the way our disability system has helped hide how bad unemployment is.
+There's a 2013 episode of that does an incredibly in depth look at the way our disability system has helped hide how bad unemployment is.
 If a person is on disability, they receive government assistance in the form of monthly income and health care benefits.
 And this is a noble and valuable service, because for people who have suffered terrible tragedies leaving them incapable of doing work, this gives them an opportunity to not have to live the rest of their lives out in suffering (although it's not like they're making a whole lot).

 The problem is the disability system is expanding.
 There are a whole lot of reasons for why this is happening, some of which go back to the idea that we tend to be a reactive nation as opposed to a proactive one.
 However the issue is that if it continues in this way, we are going to have a major crisis, caused by too many people in the program and not enough workers.